• Skip to primary navigation

 Can I use shortening instead of butter?

 In many baking recipes you can make that substitution, but I don't recommend making the swap with brownies.
-Shortening and butter are actually two very different ingredients.
+Shortening and butter are two very different ingredients.

 Shortening is made with hydrogenated vegetable oil, has no water and no taste.
 Butter is 80% butterfat and 20% water (occurring naturally).